UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76985970-694c6500-6917-11ea-8c11-25b4101e665a.png "screenshot collection management")

-### Processing Plan (Required by TS)
+### Processing Plan

 _Maps to: Processing Plan (Acknowledgements, Restrictions & Processing Tasks tab)_

 Open text field.
 For recording a plan for processing of the archival unit.
 We typically use _Acc2Proc_ or _Intake_.
+Required by TS.

 **Delete the boilerplate instructions!**